bilginyuksel/la-poste/README.md

 - `pytest tests/e2e` to run e2e tests
 - `pytest tests` to run all tests

-#### Explore DB

-Database is running on SQLite, it can be browsed using "DB Browser for SQLite" for instance

-#### Expected work

-1. Connect to La Poste API (https://developer.laposte.fr/)
-2. Create an endpoint that fetch the status of a given letter on the La Poste API, and update it in the database
-3. Create an endpoint that fetch the status of all letters on the La Poste API, and update it in the database
-4. Make previous endpoint respond instantly, and launch an asynchronous task that update all the status

-There is no need to do a front interface, you can just share a Postman collection to test it.

-#### Bonus

-- Unit, integration, E2E tests
-- Store the status history of each letter in a new table
-- Impress us

 #### Test Data

 Here are tracking IDs that you can use:
 - 6A21757464334
 - 6A22658410765

-The current La Poste API Sandbox environment is currently down (for an unknown amount of time).
-For now, you can use the Production environment keys.